izikeros/blog/content/posts/2019-08-23-cli-toolbelt-for-datascience-1.md

 |-|-|-|
 |lines unique to FILE1|lines unique to FILE1|lines that appear in both files|

-Having three columns calculated we can now suppress lines that appears in given column in order to get lines that fulfill desired condition.
+Having three columns calculated we can now suppress lines that appear in the given column in order to get lines that fulfill the desired condition.

 Meaning of the numbers used as `comm` parameters: